Emergency Alert System (EAS) and Wireless Emergency Alerts (WEA)

 The CWS is able to send compatible wireless devices voice, text, and email alerts in an emergency.
 Unlike with a WEA or EAS alert, you will need to register with the CWS to receive these additional messages.

-The CWS may use sirens to alert you to a possible hazard in your area.
-It could be for any number of hazards and is sounded to draw your attention away from your daily activities.
-No matter the hazard, the best first protective action is to Shelter, Shut and Listen.
+The CWS may use sirens to alert you to a possible industrial hazard in your area.
+Sirens are sounded to draw your attention away from your daily activities.
+When you hear a siren, the best first protective action is to Shelter, Shut and Listen.

-Sirens are tested on the first Wednesday of every month at 11:00am.
-For the remaining Wednesdays, a more quiet and low “growl” test is performed at 11:00am.
+Sirens are tested on the first Wednesday of every month at 11:00 am.
+For the remaining Wednesdays, a more quiet and low-volume “growl” test is performed at 11:00 am.
 For a siren location map click here.

 What does a CWS siren sound like?